ShadowDog08/Project02-SpaceShooter/README.md

 # Project02-SpaceShooter

-# Project Name
+# Asteroid Space Shooter
-Context and date
+Project for MSCH-C220 - 2/9/2024
-Description
+A space shooter where you dodge enemy bullets and shoot down asteroids.
+Use WASD to move the ship, and Space to shoot.

 ## Implementation
 Created using [Unity 2022.3.17f1](https://unity.com/download)